-During 2023 the subsidiary made a repayment for total amount of EUR 393,232 out of the share premium contributed at the date of the acquisition.
+During 2023 the subsidiary made a repayment for total amount of EUR 393,232 out of the share premium contributed at the date of the acquisition and a capital contribution without issuance of shares amounting to EUR 57,811.

-The net positive audited equity as at 31 December 2024 and the loss for the year then ended, of the subsidiary, amount to EUR 2,697,664 and EUR (54,891) respectively.
+The net positive audited equity as at 31 December 2024 and the loss for the year ended, of the subsidiary, amount of EUR (19 272 000) and EUR 3 252 000 respectively.
+As of December 31, 2024, the Board of Managers does not expect any impairment in the value of the shares.

-In the opinion of the Board the investment does not present any indicators of impairment in the value as of 31 December 2024.
+In the opinion of the Board of Managers the investment does not present any indicators of impairment in the value as of 31 December 2024.